 Golden Age of Cycling Historical Marker

 This historical marker shares the history of an era when bicycles were the "king of the road" following the widespread adoption of bicycles throughout the nation in the 1890s.
-In this decade, the bicycle became a symbol of independence and people of all ages and backgrounds found themselves riding bicycles not only for transportation but also for pleasure.
+During this decade, the bicycle became a symbol of independence and people of all ages and backgrounds found themselves riding bicycles not only for transportation but also for pleasure.
 The era became known as the Golden Age of Cycling.
 This historical marker celebrates the bicycle craze in San Francisco when some sixty-five thousand bicyclists -- half the city's population -- used bicycles for transportation, a sense of independence, and exercise and recreation.
 This historical marker is located on Duboce Avenue near Market Street and mounted on a fence in front of the San Francisco Mint.

 Backstory and Context

 This marker shares the history of the 1890s when the bicycle became the "King of the Road."
 Bicycles offered a sense of personal freedom, especially for women, many of whom were able to navigate the city on their own for the first time.
-Nationwide sales of bicycles led to an era known as the Golden Age of Cycling starting with the invention of a new "safety bicycle."
+Nationwide sales of bicycles led to an era known as the Golden Age of Cycling, starting with the invention of a new "safety bicycle."
 Compared to earlier models that required tremendous balance, the safety bicycle featured two wheels of equal size which provided greater stability and speed compared to earlier models.
 Mass-marketed to the public, the affordable new style of bicycle became tremendously popular among both men and women.

 Although in some states it remained illegal for women to cycle, in San Francisco and many other places, women found greater freedom because of the bicycle.
 Dress hems were shortened to facilitate mobility for cycling.
 Some women even broke with convention by switching to "bloomers" (puffy, ankle-length pants) with no corsets.
 In this way, the bicycle helped pave the way for the "rational dress" movement.
 It also contributed to the larger call for female freedom and agency, which was taken up by the suffragettes in the decades leading up to women's right to vote.
 Given the far less restrictive style of dressing and the greater freedom of movement that a bicycle provided, the cri de coeur of many female cyclists became "Deliverance, revolution, salvation!"